-Search for public clinics, FQHCs, RHCs, dental clinics, vision & hearing clinics in your area
+Search for public clinics, FQHCs, RHCs, dental clinics, and vision & hearing clinics in your area

-Contact your local public health department with 1-click
+Contact your local public health department with one 1-click

 If you haven't before, make sure you check out this great resource!

-The suggestion for timing for the shot was 12 weeks (post infection or last vaccination) as the ‘ideal’ spot, but your personal risk and concerns may modify this.
+The suggestion for timing for the shot was 12 weeks (post-infection or last vaccination) as the ‘ideal’ spot, but your risk and concerns may modify this.
 A booster shot aids in temporarily neutralizing antibodies to help prevent infection and transmission, and helps the secondary line of defense.
 In terms of the type of booster, research doesn’t show a difference with mixing/matching.
-However, for younger men under 30 years, risk of myocarditis is higher, so Pfizer may be better as it has less RNA and is seen to have a lower risk.
-It is okay to get the bivalent booster with other vaccines and we will likely see PSAs to encourage same day vaccination for the bivalent booster and the flu vaccine, especially in those over 65 years.
+However, for younger men under 30 years, the risk of myocarditis is higher, so Pfizer may be better as it has less RNA and is seen to have a lower risk.
+It is okay to get the bivalent booster with other vaccines and we will likely see PSAs encourage same-day vaccination for the bivalent booster and the flu vaccine, especially in those over 65 years.

-Lastly, the Pfzier booster is recommended for those 12 and older and the Moderna vaccine is recommended for those 18 and older.
+Lastly, the Pfizer booster is recommended for those 12 and older, and the Moderna vaccine is recommended for those 18 and older.
 This poses a question for our children.
 Those 5-11 years hope to see the bivalent booster by the end of 2022.
 Until then, it is recommended to keep up to date with the primary boosters.